Resource Jan 22, 2025

 (Click image to enlarge)

-There are 156 national parks and wilderness areas designated under the Clean Air Act as “Class 1 areas,” meaning they have some of the highest levels of air quality protection in the country.
-However, most national park sites are still experiencing poor air quality and diminished visibility.
+There are 156 national parks and wilderness areas designated under the Clean Air Act as “Class 1 areas,” meaning they have specific air quality protections.
+However, most national parks experience poor air quality and diminished visibility from industrial facilities, coal-fired power plants, and vehicle pollution.

-In the Southeast, Mammoth Cave National Park was found to be the most haze polluted park in the country in an analysis done by NPCA.
-Great Smoky Mountains National Park ranked the second most haze polluted, and Everglades National Park came in sixth.
+In the Southeast, Mammoth Cave National Park was found to be the most haze-polluted national park in the country, according to our analysis.
+Great Smoky Mountains National Park ranked the third most haze-polluted, and Everglades National Park came in seventh.

 The Regional Haze Rule is intended to cut pollution harming skies in these special places.
 Every ten years, each state must develop a plan to reduce haze-causing emissions from pollution sources within their state.
 The state agencies then send these plans to the U.S. Environmental Protection Agency (EPA) for approval or disapproval.

-As of May 2023, Georgia, South Carolina, North Carolina, Florida and Tennessee have submitted haze plans to EPA.
-Kentucky, Alabama, and Mississippi have yet to submit plans.
-All Southeast states are relying on a shared, flawed modeling system, through VISTAS, in developing their haze plans.
-In relying on the VISTAS approach, states in the Southeast are completely ignoring nitrogen oxide (NOx) emissions and huge polluters across the region that harm air quality in our parks and wilderness areas.
+In developing their haze plans, all of the states in EPA Region 4 relied on a shared, flawed modeling system, created by the regional planning organization called VISTAS.
+In relying on the VISTAS approach, states ignored nitrogen oxide (NOx) emissions and huge polluters across the region that harm air quality in our parks and wilderness areas.
 Read more in our report here.

 WHAT’S POSSIBLE

-In the first round of regional haze planning over ten years ago, significant emissions reductions were achieved thanks in large part to advocacy efforts for strong state plans.
-1.4 million tons of haze pollution (nitrogen oxides, sulfur dioxide, and particulate matter) each year were eliminated, along with 79 million tons of climate pollution (carbon dioxide, methane, and nitrous oxide).
-146 coal plants were required to either close or clean up.
+In the first round of regional haze planning over fifteen years ago, significant emissions reductions were achieved thanks in large part to advocacy efforts for strong state plans.
+1.4 million tons of haze pollution (nitrogen oxides, sulfur dioxide, and particulate matter) each year were eliminated, along with 79 million tons of other air pollution (carbon dioxide, methane, and nitrous oxide) as park-polluting facilities cleaned up or retired.

 WHAT’S AT STAKE

-The second round of haze planning is currently in progress, and many states around the country are proposing haze plans that do not cut emissions or lead to reasonable progress in reducing haze pollution in our parks.
-Haze plans that allow polluters to go unchecked put our parks and wilderness areas at stake, along with sensitive ecosystems, public health, and local tourism economies.
+The second round of haze planning is currently in progress, and many states around the country have proposed haze plans that do not cut emissions or fail to make reasonable progress in reducing haze pollution in our parks.
+Haze plans that allow polluters to go unchecked jeopardize our parks and wilderness areas, along with sensitive ecosystems, public health, and local tourism economies.

 ENVIRONMENTAL JUSTICE